getappmap/vscode-appland/doc/README-JAVA.md

 ![Java Test Runner Configuration](./media/005.png "Java Test Runner Configuration")

-Run your JUnit test and the AppMap JSON file will be generated..
+Run your JUnit test and the AppMap JSON file will be generated.
 You can start them from the Test Explorer:

 ![Java Test Explorer](./media/006.png "Java Test Explorer")

 ## Location of AppMaps in the file tree navigator

-For Java apps, the files will be created in the workspace folder unless you configured the working directory differently in the Java Test Runner settings.
+For Java apps, the files will be created in the workspace folder unless you configure the working directory differently in the Java Test Runner settings.

 ## Using the AppMap diagram